WGLabz/smarty/README.md

-## Smarty: The Website to dig into smart home appliances!
+# Smarty: The Website to dig into smart home appliances!
+> Setup Duplicati and Portainer credntials after the servers are up.

+## Creds
+Duplicati Passphrase: L2@Ki

 ## Settign up NodeRED Authentication